-AP source: Fleury commits to playing for Blackhawks
+‘Hey Chicago’: Fleury commits to playing for Blackhawks

 Goalie Marc-Andre Fleury has committed to playing for the Chicago Blackhawks this season, setting aside his reservations about leaving Vegas.

-A person with direct knowledge of the discussions told The Associated Press on Sunday that last season’s Vezina Trophy winner informed the Blackhawks of his decision after spending the past week contemplating his future.
-The person spoke on the condition of anonymity because Fleury has not announced his decision.

-Fleury spent the past four seasons as the face of the Vegas Golden Knights, and was shaken by the team’s decision to trade him to Chicago on Tuesday.

-The Blackhawks on Sunday posted an image of a flower — Fleury’s nickname — on their Twitter account.
+The Blackhawks first hinted of Fleury’s decision by posting an image of a flower — Fleury’s nickname — on Twitter earlier Sunday.

-The 36-year-old, who won three Stanley Cups during his first 13 NHL seasons in Pittsburgh, considered Las Vegas his home and place where he wanted to end his career, and had reservations about relocating his family once again.
-Fleury had also developed a bond with Golden Knights fans and team owner Bill Foley after being Vegas’ most high-profile selection in the 2018 expansion draft.
+The 36-year-old, who won three Stanley Cups during his first 13 NHL seasons in Pittsburgh, considered Las Vegas his home and place where he wanted to end his career, and had reservations about relocating his family.
+Fleury had also developed a bond with Golden Knights fans and team owner Bill Foley.

 The Golden Knights traded Fleury to free up much-needed salary cap space, with the goalie counting $7 million against the cap in the final season of his contract.
 Vegas also has a starter in waiting in Robin Lehner, who split duties with Fleury last season and has four years remaining on his contract.